sahuyuvraj/Cloud-Contact-Store/README.md

 https://cloud-contact-store.herokuapp.com/

 Cloud Contact App Where User can Register, Login and then keep and manage their contacts in the cloud.
-In this project i have use Node Js, Express, Mongodb for Serving api and React With Redux for Frontend.
+In this project i have use Node Js, Express, Mongodb for Serving api and React for Frontend.

 # Install dependencies for server